sWallyx/macvendorupdate/README.md

 Options:
-  -p, --python    Updates/generates python oui file with mac vendor info -m, --mysql     Writes the infor of the mac vendor into the sql database -d, --download  Just download the oui.txt file and save it in the main folder --help        Show this message and exit.
+  -p, --python    Updates/generates python oui file with mac vendor info -m, --mysql     Writes the information of the mac vendor into the sql database -d, --download  Just download the oui.txt file and save it in the main folder --help        Show this message and exit.
 ```